 Girls can have trouble accepting other girls which make it tough for friendship.
 The guy friends are most likely because your girlfriend finds the friendships less stressful and not as judgmental.
 She may also have interests that are more specific to stereotype male interests so she makes easier connections with male friends because they have similar interests.
 You can be honest with her and ask her why she has more male friends than female friends.
 There is nothing wrong with expressing to her that you feel uncomfortable about it and are looking for clarification.

 Sir why does my girlfriend say sometimes that she has no feelings for me or she didn't deserve me, what can I do?
 I love her a lot, and I want to marry her?

-Everything is going perfect she told me that I love you so much.
-And after some time she instantly says that she did not have feelings for me and she didn't deserve me, Today she says when you kiss me I do not feel good
+Everything is going perfectly she told me that I love you so much.
+And after some time she instantly says that she did not have feelings for me and she didn't deserve me.
+Today she says when you kiss me I do not feel good

 Feelings of insecurity can cause us to push away those we love as a coping mechanism.
 She may also be dealing with a crisis or depression.
 Feelings of unworthiness are common with depression.
 Tell her that you love her more than anything else in life and want to plan a future with her.
 Offer to help her solve why she feels so distant with you.
 Stress to her that you do not want to lose her.